 "Sorry Jacob, I'm not interested, I'm not looking to date anyone right now."
 I said as nicely as possible, but still tried to get the point across.

-He chuckled softly, reaching a hand towards me and causing me to stiffen immediately.
+He chuckled softly, reaching a hand towards me, causing me to stiffen immediately.
 To my horror, Jacob took a strand of my brown hair in-between his fingers and began twirling it.

-"Maybe you just haven't dated the right guy, Amira, rumor is you haven't even dated at all."
-He leaned much closer now, his warm breath close to my cheek.
+"Maybe you just haven't dated the right guy, Amira.
+Rumor is you haven't even dated at all."
+He leaned much closer now, his warm breath fanning across my cheek.
+It was hard not to gag if I’m being honest.

 "They say you are a virgin, is it true?"
 He whispered, making my skin crawl.